Economic history of Chile: Century of wheat (1687–1810)

-Haciendas of central Chile are believed to had become labour-saturated by 1780 generating an "excess" population that could not be incorporated into their economy.
+Haciendas of central Chile are believed to have become labour-saturated by 1780 generating an "excess" population that could not be incorporated into their economy.
 Some of this population settled in the outskirts of larger cities while other migrated to the mining districts of Norte Chico.
 Chile saw an unprecedented revival of its mining activity in the 18th century with annual gold production rising from 400 to 1000 kg over the course of the century and the silver annual production rising from 1000 to 5000 kg in the same interval.

 In the 18th century the shipbuilding industry in Valdivia, one of the city's main economic activities, reached its peak building numerous ships including frigates.
 Other shipyards of Chile included those of Concepción and Chiloé Archipelago.
 The Chiloé shipyards constructed the bulk of the ships in Chile until the mid-18th century.
 In 1794 a new shipyards was established the mouth of Maule River (present day Constitución).
 Despite some navigators expressing that Valdivia had better conditions than Guayaquil in Ecuador, this last port was the chief shipyard of the Spanish Empire in the Pacific.

 Smuggling became increasingly common in the 18th century Chile.
 Governor Francisco Antonio García Carrasco in picture was involved in a smuggling scandal.

 Direct trade with Spain over the Straits of Magellan and Buenos Aires begun first in the 18th century constituting primarily an export route for gold, silver and copper from Chilean mining.
 By the same time Spain's trade monopoly with its colonies was successively weakened by smugglers from England, France and United States.